antmicro/kenning/docs/source/gallery/anomaly-detection-on-mcu.md

 ```

 :::{note}
-Optionally, to use the newest Kenning - install it in the image and reload the virtual environment:
+Optionally, to use the latest Kenning version, install it in the image and reload the virtual environment:

 ```bash
 pip install "kenning[iree,tvm,torch,anomaly_detection,tensorflow,tflite,reports,renode,uart] @ git+https://github.com/antmicro/kenning.git"